HCABurns/Home-Stock-Manager/README.md

 <b>Add Page</b>: A page to add new items to the list.
 <b>Menu Page</b>: This is a week planner for meals to further reduce wasted food by allowing extra planning.

+## Menu Removal

+To keep the menu planning optimal, a python script was created to clear the name of the menu item at a specific time every day.
+This has been achieved by using the Task Scheduler program on Windows.

 ## To do

 - Learn the basics of app creation including: fragments, recyclerViews, viewAdapters and page navigation.